lmsamarawickrama/cdc-audit-demo/README.md

 Once all containers are up and running (`docker-compose ps`), execute the following script to register the MySQL Debezium connector plugin:

 - `./post-docker-compose.sh` or `curl -X POST -H "Content-Type: application/json" --data @debezium-mysql-connector.json http://localhost:8083/connectors`

+- Import resource/audit-cdc.postman_collection.json to postman or refer to play around with scenarioes

 ### Upon Restart